onflow/cadence-lang.org/docs/tutorial/02-hello-world.md

 :::warning

-Cadence follows the pattern of Swift where the `let` keyword is used to declare a constant.
+Cadence follows the same pattern as Swift where the `let` keyword is used to declare a constant.
 The `var` keyword is used to declare a variable.

 :::